-Currently the Google Science Journal app only supports Go Wireless sensors.
+Currently the Google Science Journal app can support Go Wireless sensors.
 Go Wireless sensors are no longer available, having been replaced by Go Direct sensors.
-Vernier and Google plan to introduce support for Go Direct sensors later in 2018.

 The Google Science Journal app for Android can be used with many Vernier Sensors.
-Any Go Wireless sensor supported by Graphical Analysis, or the Go Wireless Link, can be used with Science Journal.
-Also note that Science Journal is capable of collecting from multiple Go Wireless sensors simultaneously, unlike Graphical Analysis itself.
+Any Go Wireless sensor supported by Graphical Analysis GW, or the Go Wireless Link, can be used with Science Journal.
+Also note that Science Journal is capable of collecting from multiple Go Wireless sensors simultaneously, unlike Graphical Analysis GW itself.

-For a list of sensors compatible with Graphical Analysis for Android and Go Wireless Link:
+For a list of sensors compatible with Graphical Analysis GW for Android and Go Wireless Link:

 The Science Journal app depends on the presence and correct configuration of Vernier's Graphical Analysis app for Android.
 You do not have to use Graphical Analysis in day to day use of Science Journal, but Graphical Analysis must be present and some one-time setup in Graphical Analysis must be performed.